The Perception-Distortion Tradeoff

 \subsubsection{No-reference quality measures}

 Perceptual quality can also be measured by an algorithm.
 In particular, no-reference measures quantify the perceptual quality $Q(\hat{x})$ of an image $\hat{x}$ \emph{without} depending on a reference image.
 These measures are commonly based on estimating deviations from natural image statistics.
-Note, for example, that if $Q(\hat{x})$ is taken to be the log-likelihood $\log (p_X(\hat{x}))$, then the average quality of generated images is given by

-where $d_{KL}(\cdot,\cdot)$ is the Kullback-Leibler distance and $H$ denotes entropy.
-This illustrates that a small KL divergence $d_{KL}(p_{\hat{X}},p_X)$ is indicative of high average quality and large diversity of generated samples.
 The works \cite{wang2005reduced,wang2006quality,li2009reduced} proposed perceptual quality indices based on the KL divergence between the distribution of the wavelet coefficients of $\hat{x}$ and that of natural scenes.
 This idea was further extended by the popular methods DIIVINE~\cite{moorthy2011blind}, BRISQUE~\cite{mittal2012no}, BLIINDS-II~\cite{saad2012blind} and NIQE~\cite{mittal2013making}, which quantify perceptual quality by various measures of deviation from natural image statistics in the spatial, wavelet and DCT domains.